ccxtwf/VLW-Custom-Scripts/README.md

 ## Producer Page Editor Bot

-The script vlw_producerpages.py is used to update the producer pages in the VOCALOID Lyrics Wiki in bulk.
+The script vlw_producerpages.py is used to update discography tables in the producer pages in the VOCALOID Lyrics Wiki in bulk.

 <h4>Usage</h4>

-To edit all pages in the category "Producers":
+To update all pages in the category "Producers":

 ```bat
 python pwb.py vlw_producerpages
 ```

-To edit all pages in the category "Producers", starting from the given page title:
+To update all pages in the category "Producers", starting from the given page title:

 ```bat
 python pwb.py vlw_producerpages -from:<page_title>
 ```

-To edit only the given page:
+To update only the given page:

 ```bat
 python pwb.py vlw_producerpages -page:<page_title>